CheckBox in Blazor TreeView Component

 Get checked nodes

-The Blazor TreeView component allows for single selection of nodes with checkboxes by utilizing the UncheckAllAsync method during the NodeChecking event to uncheck previously checked nodes.
+The Blazor TreeView component facilitates single selection of nodes with checkboxes by utilizing the UncheckAllAsync method within the NodeChecking event.
+This approach programmatically unchecks all previously selected nodes when a new node is checked.

 @using Syncfusion.Blazor.Navigations